A competitive tax system drives economic growth and job creation.

 Given Ontario’s fragile economic recovery, Ontario’s tax regime must continually evolve in response to changing internal and external circumstances in order to create conditions for growth.

-While the provincial government has taken steps to make the province’s tax system more competitive (including the implementation of the Harmonized Sales Tax, elimination of the capital tax, and extension of the accelerated capital cost allowance for the manufacturing sector), there is still work left to be done.
+While the previous provincial administration took many steps to make the province’s tax system more competitive (including the implementation of the Harmonized Sales Tax, elimination of the capital tax, and reductions to the corporate income tax rate), several recent policy changes (including the introduction of the Ontario Retirement Pension Plan or ORPP) are effectively raising the cost of doing business in Ontario.

 Lowering the Business Education Tax rate, and creating a uniform rate across the province.